insujang/Kiko-plus/_posts/2020-09-19-macos-configs---my-setup.md

 $ defaults delete -g NSWindowShouldDragOnGesture
 ```

-& restart your mac to enable it.
+& restart your mac for it to take effect.

 ![Double-tap 2 drag](/assets/images/draganywhere.gif){: .center-image}

 But unlike his tweet, you only need to hold down `⌘+ctrl`, and then click anywhere on a window.
 It bounces, indicating your cursor has grabbed it; you can even let go of `⌘+ctrl`, and as long as you hold down your cursor, you can continue dragging the window anywhere.

 Much more fun than 'hunting' a tiny menubar!!

+_NOTE: you can also combine double-tap-to-drag with this!_

 ---